Where any kid, anywhere, can learn any skill!

 Geography shapes how people live, trade, and interact with neighbors.

-Smallest Country in the World: Frequently Asked Questions
+FAQs Smallest Country in the World

 What is the smallest country in the world?

-Is Vatican City a member of the United Nations?
+Is Vatican City really a country?

 The Bottom Line